coverclock/com-diag-hazer/REMARKS.md

 ## Testing the SparkFun LoRa Serial Radios

-As part of the Conestoga project, I'm playing with the SparkFun LoRa serial radios.
-These radios come as a set of two pre-paired LoRa radios, and can be powered and communicated with via a USB C cable.
+As part of the Fothergill project, I'm playing with the SparkFun LoRa serial radios.
+These radios come as a set of two pre-paired LoRa radios, and can be powered and communicated with via USB C cables.
+Testing with them has suggested they are fiercely slow and prone to disconnect.

 <https://www.sparkfun.com/products/20029>

-They enumerate as a serial modem.
+They enumerate as serial modems.

-* ttyACM
+* Device ttyACM
-* 57600 baud 8n1
+* Serial 57600 baud 8n1
-* USB vendor 1b4f
+* USB Vendor 1b4f
-* USB product 002a
+* USB Product 002a
+* Frequency 902-928 MHz
+* Channels 50
+* Frequency Hopping
+* Broadcast Power 30dbm
+* Airspeed 4800 bps (about 480 bytes/second including overhead)
+* AES Encryption
+* Software CRC

 To sanity test these, I ran the Diminuto loopback utility on one Raspberry Pi